vmayoral/oldblog/_posts/2016-08-07-deep-convolutional-q-learning.md

         frame += 1
 ```

-The model and hyperparameters are defined as follows:
+The model and hyperparameters of the network are defined as follows (refer to [Keras's conv. layers](https://keras.io/layers/convolutional/) if you'd like to get a deeper understanding):

 ```python
 nb_epochs = 500